Treatment of a discoloured, previously traumatised vital tooth UR1

 Once the matrix has been adapted, the adhesion procedures are carried out with a 3-step etch&rinse system.
 Each step is followed by polymerization with UV light for 40 seconds (Fig. 6).

-The vestibular emergency profile is recreated with an enamel shade of composite (ESTELITE ASTERIA WE from TOKUYAMA DENTAL) (Fig. 7).
+The vestibular emergence profile is recreated with an enamel shade of composite (ESTELITE ASTERIA WE from TOKUYAMA DENTAL) (Fig. 7).

 After performing a silicone index of the diagnostic wax-up, the palatine wall is reconstructed by an enamel shade of composite (ESTELITE ASTERIA WE from TOKUYAMA DENTAL) (Fig. 8).